CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-laughter.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Spell._ Wizard only during your opponent's site phase.
 Automatically cancels an influence check against one of the Wizard's player's characters, followers, factions, allies, or items.
 Wizard makes a corruption check modified by -2. <br>_"Then Gandalf laughed.
 The fantasy vanished like a puff of smoke.
-'Saruman...you should have been the king's jester...’”_ ***---LotRIII***
+'Saruman...you should have been the king's jester...’”_ ***---&NoBreak;LotRIII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>